-- 81. Any student who, having registered for a course and examination, fails to take the examination without the required submission (of # 80 above) shall be deemed to have failed the examination unless the Academic Council on the recommendation of the Examinations Committee shall approve otherwise.
-A fail in the EOSE or Total Coursework automatically translates to a failure of the module. - 82.
-The Dean, Heads of Departments and Campus Managers shall convey the information as communicated in item # 80 to the Examination Unit. - 83.
+- 73ii.
 An Alternative Examination must be sat whenever the subject is next offered for examination i.e. the first scheduling after missing the exam. - NB.
-Submission of a completed Application to sit an Alternative Examination Form does not mean an automatic scheduling of the examination. - 84.
-No candidate shall be admitted to any examination unless he/she has satisfied all the requirements of the prescribed course of study. - 85.
-Any Undergraduate candidate who has been absent from classes for a prolonged period during the teaching of a particular course for any reason other than illness or whose attendance at prescribed lectures, classes or tutorials has been less than the mandatory 75%, or who has failed to submit essays or other exercises set by his/her lecturers may be barred from taking the relevant examinations conducted by the institution.

-86. Graduate students are required to attend a minimum of 50% of sessions in a course.
+Submission of a completed Application to sit an Alternative Examination Form does not mean an automatic scheduling of the examination. - 74.
+No candidate shall be admitted to any examination unless he/she has satisfied all the requirements of the prescribed course of study. - 75.
+Any Undergraduate candidate who has been absent from classes for a prolonged period during the teaching of a particular course for any reason other than illness or whose attendance at prescribed lectures, classes or tutorials has been less than the mandatory 75%, or who has failed to submit essays or other exercises set by his/her lecturers may be barred from taking the relevant examinations conducted by the institution. - 76.
+Graduate students are required to attend a minimum of 50% of sessions in a course.